Skip to content

 • Time windows

-• High-Value Customers: Create audience of people with Purchase value > $500
+• High-Value Customers: Target people with Purchase value above $500

 • Product Category Buyers: Target people who purchased specific product categories